Geography

 How does the subject challenge more able pupils and High Prior Attainers?

-The Geography curriculum has been designed to meet the needs of all students so they develop their knowledge, skills and abilities in Geography.
-Geography teachers at Hatcham utilise a wide range of learning approaches in the subject to set suitable learning challenges, respond to students’ diverse needs and overcome potential barriers to learning.
+The Geography curriculum is designed to meet the needs of all students so they can develop their knowledge, skills, and abilities in the subject.
+Geography teachers at Hatcham utilize a wide range of learning approaches to set suitable learning challenges, respond to students’ diverse needs, and overcome potential barriers to learning.

-All teachers within the department are expected to have sufficiently high expectations for all learners, with this regularly monitored through Quality Assurance by the Head of Department.
-This is undertaken through lesson scans, work scrutiny and termly student voice.
+All teachers within the department are expected to maintain sufficiently high expectations for all learners, with this regularly monitored through Quality Assurance by the Head of Department.
+This includes lesson scans, half-termly work scrutiny, and termly online student feedback.

-Students are challenged regularly and are encouraged to consider some of the big geographical ideas though the use of NEXT and THEN tasks in all lessons.
+Students are regularly challenged and encouraged to consider some of the big geographical ideas through the use of NEXT and THEN tasks in all lessons.

 What provision is made for pupils with SEND?

-Teaching within the Geography department at Hatcham consistently aims to avoid presenting pupils with SEND with an oversimplified and dull Geography.
-Instead, they are provided a rich Geography curriculum that excites, engages and includes all students.
+Teaching within the Geography department at Hatcham consistently aims to avoid presenting pupils with SEND with an oversimplified and dull curriculum.
+Instead, they are provided with a rich Geography curriculum that excites, engages, and includes all students.
 Unnecessarily complex geographical terminology is stripped back to ensure an understanding that enables SEND students to access the curriculum.

 Quality first teaching ensures SEND pupils receive wave one interventions in class.
-This may include scaffolded work, differentiated delivery, all pupils set appropriately challenging targets through visual cues, structured routines and writing frames.
-Written and spoken instructions are presented in a way that enables all pupils to access the curriculum.
+This may include scaffolded work, differentiated delivery, and appropriately challenging targets through visual cues, structured routines, and writing frames.
+Written and spoken instructions are presented in a manner that enables all pupils to access the curriculum.

 Enrichment and extra-curricular opportunities

-At Key Stage 3 fieldwork opportunities have been embedded into the curriculum, whilst regular competitions at this Key Stage aims to foster a passion and love of Geography.
+At Key Stage 3, on-site fieldwork opportunities have been embedded into the curriculum, while competitions for each unit in each year at this Key Stage aim to foster a passion and love for Geography.
+Furthermore, the Geography Club at Key Stage 3 engages students outside of lessons during a short lunchtime session.

-GCSE Booster Club occurs weekly at lunchtime, with this an opportunity to recap, revise or catch up with the GCSE Geography course through a range of subject knowledge-based activities and exam technique practice.
-These lunchtime sessions involve exam practice, providing time to talk through how to approach each question and how to formulate the best answers.
+At Key Stage 4, the GCSE Booster Club occurs weekly at lunchtime, providing an opportunity to recap, revise, or catch up with the GCSE Geography course through a range of subject knowledge-based activities and exam technique practice.
+These lunchtime sessions involve exam practice, allowing students time to discuss how to approach each question and how to formulate the best answers.